 Research on voter ID

 Voter ID has been the subject of intense scrutiny from the scholarly community.
 One topic of great interest has been the disparate impact photo ID laws have had on racial minority groups and turnout.
-Public opinion research has found that minority voters tend to possess photo IDs at lower rates than whites.
-For instance, in the 2016 Survey of the Performance of American Elections, 7% of white respondents did not have either a driver’s license or passport, compared to 17% of black respondents and 9% of Hispanics.

 Research associated with litigation in which voter rolls have been matched against driver’s license lists has confirmed this finding in states such as North Carolina, Pennsylvania, South Carolina, Texas, and Wisconsin.
 (Whether these differences have been sufficient to invalidate the laws has varied across courts.)